itw929/FinCheck/README.md

 ```

 `verify-fixtures.js` is the one that matters.
 Every card that says
-"verbatim, verified against source" is a promise to a user who is about to
+"verbatim, verified against source" is ensured to a user who is about to click.
-click.
-A promise that fails on the first click is worse than never making it.

 It also enforces one verified quote per source page, and refuses to let an
 unchecked FCA lookup ship as though the firm were fine.